morotsman/CatsAndDynamoDB/README.md

 ## What the program does
 Start up two docker containers, one with DynamoDB and one with a small Scala app.

-The Scala app reads the items stored in the Music table and then write the same posts back
+The Scala app reads the items stored in the Music table and then write the same posts back two times in a row

 ## Expected behavior